alifeee/blogtest/hackspace-adventures/hackspace-adventures.md

 ### fizzPOP Makerspace Birmingham

 The first hackspace I went to was [fizzPOP Makerspace](https://fizzpop.org.uk/), which is a community-run hackspace in Birmingham.
 This remains the largest space I've been to, and is the only one with enough space (and permission) to do hot metalwork.
-There, there is a large common area, a woodworking room, a hot metalwork room, and many small rooms for things like electronics, printing, laser cutting, and pottery.
+At fizzPOP, there is a large common area, a woodworking room, a hot metalwork room, and many small rooms for things like electronics, printing, laser cutting, and pottery.

 ### Makerspace Hull

 Hull's makerspace, [MakerspaceHull](https://www.hcandl.co.uk/libraries/makerspace) is a bit different to what I described above, because it is a library service, instead of being community run.
 It is part of Hull library, so it only opens for a few hours a day, but for all of that time there are multiple staff members there.
-They have lots of expertise on the tools and machines in the space, and can teach you how to use any of them.
+They have lots of expertise with the tools and machines in the space, and can teach you how to use any of them.
 Hull's makerspace is more art-focused, with a lot of supplies for printing, some electronics, and currently no woodwork.

 ### Sheffield Hackspace

 [Sheffield Hackspace](https://www.sheffieldhackspace.org.uk/) is my current haunt, and the smallest of the three spaces I've been to.
 It is split over two rooms; a common room & electronics/3D printing/laser cutting cupboard, and a woodwork/metalwork dungeon.
-There are currently open evenings three days a week which you can attend for a small membership price after your first few, meaning that you can get a lot out of it without having to become a full-fledged member with a key and 24/7 access.
+There are currently open evenings three days a week which you can attend for a small membership price after your first few, meaning that you can get a lot out of it without having to become a full-fledged member.

 ## (Mostly small) Things I've done in hackspaces

 I first came across hackspaces in the middle of 2023.
 It's now the end of 2023.
-As an example, here are some of the things I've done in various places.
+Here, I show off some of the things I've done in various hackspaces, as an example of what you could get up to there.
 Some of them took a few weeks or months of on-and-off, and some only took a couple of hours.
 For your amusement, I have also provided a [Zdog](https://zzz.dog/) 3D render of each item.
 You can drag them around!

 ### Bus Sign